anishp22/SOFE3650FinalProject/Iteration 2/Iteration2.md

 This section presents the results of the activities that are performed for iteration 2 of the ADD process.

-The pdf file with the full report on iteration 2 can be found here. <--- INSERT LINK TO FOLDER 1

 <h2>Step 1: Review Inputs</h2>